Call for Proposals. LOCAL ROOTS OF GLOBAL PEACE: International Student Conference on Global Development and Security Studies

 Eligibility Upper level undergraduate and graduate students as well as junior scholars working on issues listed above are invited to submit proposals.
 Students from the South Caucasus, Iran, Russia, and Turkey are particularly encouraged to apply.
 (For accepted presenters from Azerbaijan who are unable to attend the conference, on-line/skype delivery of their presentations will be arranged.)
 Papers nominated by panel chairs and discussants will be published in the peer-reviewed Global Development and Security Studies journal and will be available via electronic access through Stonehill College and Eurasia Partnership Foundation.

-For all other inquires please contact Mariam Jilavyan at firstname.lastname@example.org.
+For all other inquiries please contact Mariam Jilavyan at firstname.lastname@example.org.